dev-awagoner/invoice_export/README.md

 ## Workflow
 The code works in the following manner:
-1. Setup the various ENVIRONMENT VARIABLES and map those to python variables
+1. Setup the various ENVIRONMENT VARIABLES and map those to a dictionary
-2. Connecting to a specified Google Spreadsheet using the following environment variables:
+2. Connecting to a specified Google Spreadsheet using the following dictionary keys:
     1. SPREADSHEET_ID
     2. SERVICE_ACCESS_FILE
 3. Gather ranges (in the form of a list of lists) from the **Invoice**, **Customer_Info**, and **Settings** sheets
     1. Modify **date** fields in the lists to conform to MySQL format (YYYY/MM/DD)
     2. The date columns in the sheets are **TEXT** fields, and not numbers
-4. Connect to the MySQL database using environment variables:
+4. Connect to the MySQL database using the db_config dictionary with the following keys:
     1. MYSQL_HOST
     2. MYSQL_DATABASE
     3. MYSQL_UID